College of Science and Health > Academics > Mathematical Sciences > Graduate Programs > Applied Mathematics (MS) > Student Handbook

 A student will be placed on academic probation at the time when his/her cumulative GPA falls below 2.70.

-A graduate student may be academically dismissed under one or more of the following violations of satisfactory progress: his/her cumulative GPA remains below 2.70 after one year of coursework while being on academic probation, lack of progress toward degree completion, or failing the comprehensive examinations twice.
+A graduate student may be academically dismissed under one or more of the following violations of satisfactory progress: his/her cumulative GPA remains below 2.70 after one year of coursework while being on academic probation, or lack of progress toward degree completion.

 Students whose undergraduate degrees were in majors other than mathematics or related fields may be conditionally admitted provided they complete the following minimum prerequisites as conditions: two years of calculus [the equivalent of MAT 150-MAT 152], multivariable calculus and linear algebra [the equivalent of MAT 260-MAT 262], and a course in statistics.
 Additionally, a course in computer programming is required.